GoogleCloudPlatform/terraform-dynamic-python-webapp/README.md

 A project with the following APIs enabled must be used to host the resources of this module:

+- run.googleapis.com
+- iam.googleapis.com
+- artifactregistry.googleapis.com
+- compute.googleapis.com
+- sql-component.googleapis.com
+- cloudbuild.googleapis.com
+- secretmanager.googleapis.com
+- firebase.googleapis.com
+- config.googleapis.com
+- cloudresourcemanager.googleapis.com
-- TODO
+- sqladmin.googleapis.com

 The [Project Factory module][project-factory-module] can be used to provision a project with the necessary APIs enabled.

 ## Contributing

-Refer to the [contribution guidelines](./CONTRIBUTING.md) for information on contributing to this module.
+Refer to the [contribution guidelines](CONTRIBUTING.md) for information on contributing to this module.

 [iam-module]: https://registry.terraform.io/modules/terraform-google-modules/iam/google